 Yellow is another one of the primary colors, which means you cannot mix your own “pure” yellow, since it is a primary color.
 However, there are endless opportunities for mixing a great variety of different shades of yellow color.

 Knowing what colors make yellow different shades when mixed and how to make them is invaluable.
 Especially if you are an artist, or in a profession that works a lot with color.
-As it is extremely powerful to know how to make the color yellow you want when you need it!
+As it is extremely powerful to know how to make yellow paint colors that you want − when you need them!

 What colors make yellow different shades?